Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-SUSCYnziYkI.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Are we going to be implmenting any of the ideas from Mods?
 https://www.youtube.com/watch?v=SUSCYnziYkI
-This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: You devs ever seen a Mod and been like "Oh, we need to put that in the game" ?](./yt-UrgqXAHK4KU.md) [https://www.youtube.com/watch?v=UrgqXAHK4KU](https://www.youtube.com/watch?v=UrgqXAHK4KU)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Any mods you want to add to vanilla at some stage?](./yt-mH06GfDfnQc.md) [https://www.youtube.com/watch?v=mH06GfDfnQc](https://www.youtube.com/watch?v=mH06GfDfnQc)

 ### Topics